By Google

 Zero-install web experience for guests reduces friction compared to Zoom's client-heavy requirements

-What's Zoom Workplace's Edge
+What's Zoom Workplace for Intune's Edge

 Advanced webinar and large-scale event management tools support up to 50,000 attendees, far exceeding Meet's current capacity